kurt-krueckeberg/data-structures-cplus/notes/bst-implementations.rst

 * The node only has a left child
 * the node only has a right child

-Both can be handled by splicing in the sole child node in place of the node to be removed.
-We must also preserve the parent relationships, so we must alter parent of the spliced-in node:
+Both can be handled by splicing in the sole child node into the position of the node being removed.
+Since we must also preserve the parent relationships, we must, then, set the new parent of the spliced-in node:

 .. code-block:: cpp

-    auto new_parent = p->parent;
+    auto y = p->parent; // y will become the new parent of the spliced-in node.

     // 1.
 If p has no left child, we replace it with its right child. if (!p->left) {